 Take a Tour

 This section takes you on a short tour of TAO, giving you an overview of how to prepare and organize your assessments using TAO.
-There are links to the relevant sections of the User Guide which will give you more detailed information on how to set up your own assessments once you start working with TAO.

 Why use TAO?